This is the multi-page printable view of this section. Click here to print.

 Authoritative Resolution

-Supports adding authoritative resolution for devices within a company or home, resolving specified names to the IP addresses of home devices, eliminating the need to remember IP addresses.
+Supports adding authoritative resolution for enterprise or home devices, resolving specified names to home device IP addresses, eliminating the need to memorize IP addresses.

-Users do not need to purchase a domain name or register; they only need to add authoritative resolution rules within the private service.
+Users don’t need to purchase domains or complete ICP registration.
+Simply add authoritative resolution rules within the private service.

 Authoritative Resolution